const-ae/Neural_Network_DNA_Demo/README.md

 for new sequences.
 In addition we will extract what the network learned and make a plot of the motif.

-The example are chosen such that it is not necessary to have a GPU and should learn just fine on CPU.
+The example are chosen such that it is not necessary to have a GPU and should learn just fine on a CPU.

 # Preparation